Understanding types of investments

 Why is there no buy to let exit date?

--Most of the originators don’t provide exact dates when the property will be sold, as they want to maximise the returns.
+-Most of the originators don’t provide exact dates when the property will be sold, as they want to maximize the returns.
 However, the expected investment term should be shorter than 5 years.

 When is the capital growth paid out?